robinflew/M0BusinessDataAnalysis_SultanK/README.md

 ## 5. Data Types

-The dataset (`cybersecurity_attacks.csv`) comprises 25 columns.
+The dataset (`cybersecurity_attacks.csv`) comprises 25 columns and 40,000 records, collection starting from 2020 to 2023.
 An examination of these columns reveals the following data types:

 * **Timestamps & Dates:**
     * `Timestamp`: Initially stored as text in the CSV, this column is converted to a datetime object during analysis in both Excel and Python.